 Hydrangea arborescens 'Annabelle'Item #4171 USDA Hardiness Zone: 4 - 9

 Stunning pure white flowers, much larger than others of the species - up to 12 inches across!
-Flowers appear in late spring to summer, often continuing into fall.
+Blooms appear in late spring to summer, often continuing into fall.
 Strong, straight stems hold the huge flower heads up well, despite heavy rain.
 This full, lush shrub needs plenty of room to show off its spectacular beauty.
 Deciduous.

-- CareCare InformationProvide enriched, well-drained soil.
-Best in partial shade.
-Follow a regular watering schedule during the first growing season to establish a deep, extensive root system.
-Feed with a general purpose fertilizer before spring growth.
-Blooms best on new wood; prune in spring, just before new growth emerges.Pruning time: late winter to early spring.Light Needs:Partial sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.
+- CareCare InformationThrives in enriched, well-drained soil with partial shade.
+Apply mulch to conserve soil moisture and protect in harsh winters.
+Water deeply, regularly during first growing season to establish extensive root system.
+Apply fertilizer in early spring.
+Blooms best on new wood; prune in spring, just before new growth emerges.Pruning time: late winter to early spring.Light Needs:Partial sunWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more often.

 - History & LoreLore:Hydrangea arborescens is native to southern Missouri.
 'Annabelle' is a naturally occurring cultivar which was discovered in the wild near Anna, Illinois.